IETF-Hackathon/mDNSResponder/README.md

 Currently, for testing, self-signed certificates are allowed.

 To generate the key and self-signed certificate, use the commands below.
-''Replace hostname.example.com with the actual hostname of the Discovery Proxy device.''
+Replace hostname.example.com with the actual hostname of the Discovery Proxy device.

 On a linux or MacOS install, you will run the gen_key and cert_write commands from your home directory (or the directory where you checked out mbedtls).